OpenAPC/openapc-de/README.md

 In many toll-access journals some of the articles are open access after a fee has been paid.
 This model is often called "hybrid open access".
-The dataset covers 36 hybrid open access articles.
-Total expenditure amounts to  NA€.
-Average  fee is NA€ and the median NA€.
+The dataset covers 13 hybrid open access articles.
+Total expenditure amounts to  24 293€.
+Average  fee is 1 868.7€ and the median 1 785€.

 The following institutions have contributed its expenditures for hybrid open access.